 - Interference: Electromagnetic signals or radio interference can have a big impact on copper, reducing signal strength.
 Indoor and outdoor radio signals near the copper cables can interfere and induce noise.
 Fiber, however, is more insulated against outside interference, making its signal much more secure.

-- Damage and aging: While fiber may seem more fragile than copper, it’s not.
+- Damage and aging: While fiber’s glass strands may seem more fragile than copper, it’s not.
 Fiber lines can withstand between 100 and 200 pounds of pressure, while copper can only hold up to 25 pounds.
-Plus, internet providers often bury fiber underground, protecting it from the elements so pressure is rarely an issue, unlike that of copper, which is strung up to polls and subject to the weather and accidents.
+Plus, internet providers often bury fiber underground, protecting it from the elements so pressure is rarely an issue, unlike that of copper, which is strung along polls and subject to the weather and accidents.
 Also, copper is much more likely to break down over time because it is exposed to the heat of its electrical current.

 As technology has dramatically advanced through the years, so has the need for improved internet capabilities.
 The home internet industry is answering that demand with fiber.
 Next, learn how high-speed internet is changing the way we connect with our communities and the world.